H3D-AstroA1/azure-cross-tenant-log-collection-guide/azure-cross-tenant-log-collection-execution.md

 Write-Host ""
 Write-Host "1.
 Wait 5-15 minutes for VM logs to start flowing" Write-Host "2.
 Run the verification queries in Log Analytics" Write-Host "3.
-IMPORTANT: Deploy Azure Policy for automatic agent installation (see Step 4b below)" Write-Host "4.
-Proceed to Step 5: Configure Azure Resource Diagnostic Logs" Write-Host "5.
+Proceed to Step 5: Configure Azure Resource Diagnostic Logs" Write-Host "4.
 Configure Microsoft Sentinel analytics rules for VM security events" Write-Host ""

-if ($results.VMsSkipped.Count -gt 0) {
+if ($results.VMsSkipped.Count -gt 0 -and -not $DeployPolicy) {
     Write-WarningMsg "=== ACTION REQUIRED: Stopped VMs Detected ===" Write-Host ""
     Write-Host "The following VMs were skipped because they are not running:"